Mimar Sinan: Death and legacy

 Sinan died in AH 996 (1587–88 CE) and is buried in a tomb in Istanbul, a türbe of his own design, just to the north of the Süleymaniye Mosque, across a street named Mimar Sinan Caddesi in his honour.
 He was buried near the tombs of his greatest patrons: Sultan Süleyman I and Sultana Haseki Hürrem, Suleiman's wife.
 Above the iron-grilled prayer window of his tomb is an epitaph written in Ottoman Turkish by the poet Mustafa Sai.
 It gives the year of his death and records that Sinan built 400 masjids (small mosques), 80 Friday mosques and the Kanuni Sultan Suleiman bridge at Büyükçekmece.
+In the position of chief imperial architect he was succeeded by Davud Agha, one of the architects who had worked under him.

 In 1935, his remains were exhumed by a group of Turkish scholars.
 Proponents of the racial science popular at the time, they claimed that measurements of Sinan's skull proved that he was actually Turkish.
 As of 2016, the skull is missing.

 His name is also given to: